Glacier National Park is home to only two of these species, the American black bear and the brown bear (also know as the grizzly bear).

 Reproduction: Mating season is May-August.
 Females breed every 2-3 years and give birth to 1-3 cubs in their winter den in January or February.
 Cubs weigh 1lb. at birth but can weigh as much as 165lbs. (if good food sources are available) by their first fall.
 Cubs stay with their mother for about 2 years.
 Females often have their cubs when they are about 6 years old.

 Remote cameras used in this project also caught bears and other wildlife on video.
-Click here to see the footage.
+Check out the Northern Rocky Mountain Science Center's multimedia page for that footage and more videos on studying grizzly bears.

 Look!
 Grizzly bears are a threatened species.
 They could become endangered in the near future throughout all or part of their range.
-Visit the US Fish & Wildlife Service's Grizzly Bear Homepage to find out more.
+Visit the US Fish & Wildlife Service's Grizzly Bear Recovery page to find out more.